rbair23/W3C-Work/Core TD profile for HTTP-REST.md

 Once these details are defined in the TD spec, the *core profile* will define an adequate subset and HTTP/REST mapping.

 #### HTTP Protocol Binding

-The HTTP verbs POST is mapped on invoking an action on the actions endpoint - all other protocol verbs return an error "405 Method Not Allowed".
+The HTTP verb POST is mapped to invoking an action on the actions endpoint - all other protocol verbs return an error "405 Method Not Allowed".

 ### Events